 Step 5: Create the fly trap’s handle

-If you do not have a hole puncher, you can heat up the knife and it will melt and cut through easily
+If you do not have a hole puncher, you can heat the knife, which will melt and cut through easily.

 Step 6: Close up holes